miltontan/miltontan.github.io/_pages/research.md

 ## Whole Genome Analysis of the Whale Shark
 ![image-center](/assets/images/whaleshark_sm.jpg){: .align-center}
 The Whale Shark genome project is a collaboration between Emory University and Georgia Aquarium.
 Whale sharks are the largest species of fish, and one of the most charismatic fishes in the sea.
 Despite the wide public interest in sharks, there were no published genomes for any true sharks until we published the whale shark genome.
-In ongoing research, we will use it to understand the origin of vertebrates, the evolution of sharks, and the unique biology of the whale shark.
+In ongoing research, we will use the genome to help us understand the origin of vertebrates, the evolution of sharks, and the unique biology of the whale shark.

 ### Relevant Publications
 <ul style="list-style-type:disk">